Cray-HPE/canu/.github/pull_request_template.md

 PR checklist (you may replace this section):
 - [ ] I have run `nox` locally and all tests, linting, and code coverage pass.
-- [ ] I have updated the appropriate Changelog entries in readme.md
 - [ ] I have added new tests to cover the new code
 - [ ] My code follows the style guidelines of this project
 - [ ] If adding a new file, I have updated pyinstaller.py
+- [ ] I have updated the appropriate Changelog entries in readme.md
+- [ ] I have incremented the version in the readme.md
+- [ ] I have incremented the version in `canu/.version`

 ### Issues and Related PRs